 Gina’s Notes For Making Canning Cherry Tomato Salsa Recipe

 This salsa stands out for its deep roasted flavor and rich texture, making it a hit at any gathering.
-It’s incredibly beginner-friendly, which means anyone can can with confidence.
+It’s incredibly beginner-friendly, which means anyone can do it with confidence.
 If you are just starting out, this A Beginner’s Guide To Canning Terms and Canning 101 For Beginners are excellent resources.
-I love how quickly this recipe comes together, just roast, blend, simmer, and can, making it doable even on a busy summer afternoon.
+I love how quickly this recipe comes together: roast, blend, simmer, and can, making it doable even on a busy summer afternoon.
 It’s budget-friendly too, especially if you grow your own tomatoes.
 You can prep it ahead, and it freezes well if you’re not ready to can.
 Plus, you can easily swap in red bell peppers or add more jalapeños for extra heat.
 For more ways to use up your tomato bounty, this Spaghetti Sauce With Fresh Tomatoes is another excellent option.

 Quick Recipe Tips Before You Get Started